Varginha: Economy

 Varginha is a major regional hub for services and industries.
-Several factories are established in the city such as Philips-Walita, Inovacon, Plascar, CooperStandart, SteamMaster and Samsung.
+Several factories are established in the city such as Philips-Walita, Inovacon, Plascar, Cooper-Standard, SteamMaster and Samsung.
 There are also a large number of small enterprises in the industrial sector with regional success.
 It is also one of the biggest producers of coffee in the world.

 The city's main economy sectors are agriculture (especially coffee), engineering, steel, car parts and metal-mechanics.

 Varginha has the biggest GDP in the southern region of Minas Gerais, a prosperous area with a high HDI and close to big economy centers in the state of São Paulo.
 The city was ranked 7th by Veja Magazine for the Top 20 mid-size cities to invest and live in Brazil.

 Opened in 2012, the CIT-Centro Industrial Tecnológico (portuguese for Industrial and technological center) is a new industrial complex in the city's airport area and its home for the Porto Seco Sul de Minas (South Minas Dry Port), an imports/exports company for the city's coffee industry.

 Its location is considered one of the best for the logistics and transportation industries, close to Brazil's biggest economy centers.